na-na-hi/renget/archive/mrxqd.md

 Dateable?: If she was into girls, maybe.
 She's friendly and smart, but... man that haircut ruins it.
 It really doesn't look good on her.
 The fade into thick curled sideburns?
 Goofy.

-Recommended Meal: Clam chowder in a bread bowl and a caesar salad.
+Recommended Meal: Clam chowder in a bread bowl and a Caesar salad.
 Why?
 Feels like she'd like it for some reason.

 ---